BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: Conclusion

 \section{Conclusion}

-We apply active learning to the Lagrangian observer deployment for learning a time-dependent vector field.
-After noticing the inadequacy of a direct application using EIG due to its ignorance of observation structure, we introduce BALLAST to sample hypothesised vector fields and simulate potential observation trajectories for more accurate utility measurement.
-A novel usage of the SPDE-GP was also developed to speed up BALLAST, which could be of independent interest.
-Finally, our numerical experiments provide promising results on the effectiveness of our proposed method.
+We apply active learning to the Lagrangian observer deployment for spatio-temporal vector fields.
+After noticing the inadequacy of standard methods, we introduce BALLAST to sample hypothesised vector fields and simulate potential observation trajectories for better utility measurement.
+We also propose VaSE to speed up computation, which could be of independent interest.
+Finally, our numerical experiments provide promising results on our method's effectiveness.

+\paragraph{General Applicability} While BALLAST is motivated by active learning with drifters, the proposed method can be extended to other scenarios.
+The deployment of collar sensors for animal movement \citep{handcock2009monitoring} and balloon sensors for meteorological data \citep{wang2020high} are examples where a BALLAST-style policy can be applied.
+Our proposed method also contributes to the growing literature of sequential designs with search constraints \citep{folch2024transition, mutny2023active,qing2024system}.

-One direction of extension is to employ other surrogate models.
+\paragraph{Possible Extensions} One extension is to employ other surrogate models.
 Within the Gaussian process model class, there exist other physics-informed models \citep{hamelijnck2021spatio, hamelijnck2024physics, xu2024hhd}.
-Also, model misspecification can be further addressed using post-Bayesian ideas such as \cite{laplante2025robust} and \cite{shen2025prediction}.
-Additionally, one could also consider deep adaptive designs \citep{foster2021deep,iqbal2024nesting} to amortize the acquisition optimisation for faster decisions at deployment.
+Additionally, one could also consider deep adaptive designs \citep{foster2021deep,huang2024amortized,iqbal2024nesting} to amortise the acquisition optimisation for faster decisions at deployment.